Do not hesitate to contact us if you have any questionsCONTACT US

 Main cities are London, Birmingham, Manchester, Sheffield, Liverpool, Leeds, Bristol and New Castle Upon Tyne.

 Britain and France are connected via an under-the-sea channel, starting from near Dover, for freight and passenger trains to facilitate transport between the two countries.

 Freedom of Faith / Belief

-It is illegal to discriminate against people on basis of their colour, race, ethnic origins, ethnicity, age, sex or sexual orientation.
-If you become subject to any pf these forms of discrimination, you must report it.
+It is illegal to discriminate against people on the basis of their color, race, ethnic origins, ethnicity, age, sex or sexual orientation.
+If you become subject to any of these forms of discrimination, you must report it.
 If you are found to discriminate against anyone on basis of any of the above forms you might be taken to court for that.

 In England and Wales, there are 8 bank holidays every year. ( 9 in Scotland and 10 in Ireland)